COMP2521UNSW/2521-docker-image/docs/setup/Windows.md

 2. Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).

+3. Launch a "Git Bash" terminal.

+4. `git clone` the repo.

-3. Run the setup script -- it may prompt you to restart your terminal if your SSH agent isn't set up.
+5. Run the setup script -- it may prompt you to restart your terminal if your SSH agent isn't set up.